evolv-ai/env-integrations/utils/docs/API.md

 ### utils.toRevert
 An array of callbacks to be executed on context exit.
 Used by [.namespace](#Utils+namespace) and can also be used for custom tear-down/clean-up functions if you have problems with elements persisting after SPA navigation changes.
-This does require the Evolv Client to have the current active keys transition to inactive to trigger, so in the Web Editor it won't fire in Edit mode.
+Reversion triggers when the current active key transitions to inactive, so in the Web Editor it won't fire in Edit mode.
 It also requires the `config` object to contain the context key as it matches in the YML.
-If your `config.contexts[0].id` is not the same you can add the following to the top level of `config`:
+If `config.contexts[0].id` is not the same as the context key in the YML you can add the following to the top level of `config`:
 ```js
  context_key: this.key,
 ```